Find Your Perfect School

 Stanford University offers a bachelor’s in communication as a major or a minor, as well as both a master’s and a doctorate in communications.
 The school’s prestigious Department of Communication covers media in all its forms, including both the processes and the effects of mass communication.
 Students study the social science of such traditional and new media forms as:

 - newspapers and magazines

 - online media

 - virtual reality

-Stanford’s undergraduate degree in communication is aimed at liberal arts students who want to understand the role of communication in society from a social science perspective.
+Stanford’s undergraduate degree in communication skills is aimed at liberal arts students who want to understand the role of communication in society from a social science perspective.
 Core courses include topics like Communication Research Methods, Communication Policy and Regulation, and Media Economics.
 Students then move to acquire advanced knowledge of one of two communication sub-fields:

 - communication processes and effects, which addresses the roles, interactions, and forms of mass communications

 As with studying communication at Brown, the bachelor’s in communications at Stanford is not aimed at providing comprehensive professional training in the field.
 The program has a more academic and theoretical approach, with a focus on developing critical and analytical thought.
 That said, students in Stanford’s undergraduate communications program do have the opportunity to complete internships for hands-on field learning in areas like print journalism.
 Students can also opt to complete an honors thesis.

 Did You Know: Fountain hopping, the practice of jumping in water fountains around campus, has a long history at Stanford.
 It entails getting your feet wet and attempting to create whirlpools.
 Almost all freshmen participate during New Student Orientation and Admit Weekend.